Nguinabe3/Tranfer_Learning_with_Neural_Network/README.md

 > $\textbf{Task 1: Softmax regresssion}$

-$\textbf{Model Selection: }$
+$\textbf{Model Selection:}$

 We used a $\textit{\textbf{Soft-max Regression model} }$ to perform our multi-class classification task.

 $\textbf{Hyperparameters:}$

-Our hyperparameters in this task included the number of iteration / epochs which were $ 300 $ and the learning rate which was $ 0.01 $.
+Our hyperparameters in this task included the number of iteration / epochs which were $300$ and the learning rate which was $0.01$.
 For the even data set, the model achieved an accuracy of $0.9641$ on the training dataset with a training time of $16.69$ seconds.
 For odd numbers, we obtained an accuracy of $0.9804$ with a training time of $26.07$ seconds.